AntonHakansson/m365py/README.md

 ## Find MAC address for scooter

 This package includes the option to scan and list nearby M365 Scooters.
-Simple excecute the package as such:
+Simply excecute the package as such:

 ```sh
 sudo python -m m365py